-If you’d like to book a Free 20 Min Eligibility assessment for this study, you can book here.
+For more information about the observational study, visit The Medcare Study website.
+If you’d like to book a Free 15 Min Eligibility assessment for the study, you can book here.
 Note: If you do book an assessment, please mention honahlee.
 We do not have a financial relationship with Medlab, it’s purely for record keeping purposes.

 According to the TGA data, chronic pain is the number one prescribed condition for medicinal cannabis in Australia.
 However, while there is evidence that cannabis can benefit pain, many doctors still don’t believe in the plant’s analgesic properties.
 The solution to doctor scepticism is more clinical trials.

-In this article, you’ll learn about a clinical study being conducted by Medlab clinical, a medicinal cannabis supplier.
+In this article, you’ll learn about The Medcare Study, an observational study being conducted by Medlab clinical, a medicinal cannabis supplier.
 We were lucky to speak with the very caring and knowledgeable Courtney Fletcher, the clinical trial coordinator for Medlab clinical, about this study.
 In case you’d like to jump ahead, here’s an index:

 - 0:26 | Background on this cannabis and chronic pain study.